-Bear in mind that household refrigerators are not designed to store medical items.
+Household refrigerators are not designed to store medical items.
+You will need biostorage services.
 Lab freezers are designed to meet strict storage standards.
 You need to keep medical items, such as pharmaceuticals, vaccines, blood, and plasma, in the right temperature environment.
 If the stored temperature goes beyond the prescribed range, the items can get damaged, becoming unfit for use.

 There are regulations from competent authorities regarding storing medical items.
 Regulatory bodies, such as Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC), govern the relevant regulations for storing temperature-sensitive medical products in healthcare facilities.